 Gain Skills: Connect with others to learn new skills or share your own.

 Reduce Waste: Save your beloved belongings and conserve natural resources.

 Where: OSUsed Store, 644 SW 13th St.

-Bring your broken items and volunteers will help you learn how to repair your belongings; attend demos to learn more skills!
-See list below for what’s on offer this time.
+Bring your broken items and volunteers will help you learn how to repair your belongings, attend demos to learn more skills!
 Free and open to all.

 Note: We don’t have spare parts, but will do our best to repair what we can and/or refer you to where you could find the parts you need.
 If you have parts already, we may be able to help you install them.

-Demonstrations will be drop-in style - come by anytime in the listed timeframe for a hands-on demo.
+Demonstrations will be drop-in style - come by during the event for a hands-on demo.

 Directions: We are located at 644 SW 13th St. in Corvallis; see a map of the entrance and parking here; view our building on Google Maps here.
 Please enter through the warehouse gate on 13th Street, between A Ave. and the railroad tracks.
-City buses 3, 6 and 8 stop within 2-4 blocks of our building while routes 1, 5 and 7 stop 6 blocks away at 11th & Monroe (view full details on the Corvallis Transit System website or use Google Transit to find the best option for you).
+City buses 3 (stops at 15th & Washington, and Western & 16th), 6 (stops at 15th & Western, and Western & 8th) and 8 (stops at 15th and Washington, and Western & 16th) stop within 2-5 blocks of our building.
+The Night Owl bus also stops near us.
+View full details on the Corvallis Transit System website.

-Join this event on Facebook to receive updates as they become available.
+Join this event on Facebook here to receive updates.

 For questions, accommodation requests, or to volunteer, please contact Andrea Norris via email or at 541-737-5398.